Aravaan: Casting

 Vasanthabalan selected Aadhi to portray the lead character of Varipuli, after he had seen him performing in Mirugam and Eeram, citing that he chose him because of his height and his nose.
 Aadhi was further requested to develop six pack abs, which he accomplished in three months.
 Pasupathy, who earlier was cast in Vasanthabalan's Veyil, was chosen to essay another lead role, since he had the "looks and complexion" of the character he plays, apart from his "powerful eyes and his talent to portray a gamut of emotions".
-Vasanthabalan offered Dhansika, best known for playing a lead role in Peranmai, the lead female character of Vannapechi, for she had the "sharp features and dusky skin" required for the role.
+Vasanthabalan offered Dhansika, best known for playing a lead role in Peraanmai, the lead female character of Vannapechi, for she had the "sharp features and dusky skin" required for the role.
 Malayali actress Archana Kavi was hired for her first Tamil film to play the role of Chimitti, a bold and aggressive woman who "loves to take control of everything around her", with Archana reporting that the character was "unlike her real self" and that she had difficulties to "get the body language and the Madurai Tamil right".
-In January 2011, Kabir Bedi, noted Hindi film actor, who had also appeared in several international productions, notably in the 1983 James Bond film Octopussy, was signed for a significant role, making his Tamil film debut, while the following month, actor Bharath, who had collaborated with Vasanthabalan in Veyil as well, accepted to perform a cameo role.
+In January 2011, Hindi film actor Kabir Bedi who had also appeared in several international productions, notably in the 1983 James Bond film Octopussy, was signed for a significant role, making his Tamil film debut, while the following month, actor Bharath, who had collaborated with Vasanthabalan in Veyil as well, accepted to perform a cameo role.
 In August 2011 reports confirmed that Malayali model-actress Shweta Menon would appear in a cameo role as a dasi.